mohammadzainabbas/Deep-Learning-Lab-CS/src/convolutional-neural-network/README.md

-## Basics of Deep Learning and Pytorch
+## Convolutional Neural Networks in Pytorch

 For this lab, you need to have some ground understanding of pytorch, and basics introduction is available [here](https://pytorch.org/tutorials/beginner/basics/intro.html).